MOTORHOMING IN FRANCE

 - La Roque-Gageac – another picturesque village at the foot of a cliff face.

-- Bourdeilles – This tiny village is lovely but the river view and its olde world bridge is stunning.
+- Bourdeilles – This tiny village is lovely but the river view and its olde world bridge are stunning.

 - Sarlat la Caneda – This town is more touristic but worth a look-see.